Find Affordable College Courses

 Read More…

-The University of Texas at Austin came in at #9 in this year’s edition of the Best Value Physical Sciences Schools in the Southwest Region ranking.
-UT Austin is a fairly large public school located in the large city of Austin.
+The University of Texas at Austin ranked #9 on this year’s Best Value Physical Sciences Schools in the Southwest Region list.
+UT Austin is a very large public school located in the city of Austin.

-Out-of-state tuition fees for undergraduate students at UT Austin are $40,996 per year.
+The average tuition and fees for an out-of-state undergraduate student at UT Austin are $40,996 a year.
 Physical Sciences majors at UT Austin take out an average of $20,833 in student loans while working on their egree.
 When it comes time to repay the loan, graduates who are on a 10-year repayment plan pay an average monthly payment of $202.

 UT Austin not only placed well in our value ranking, but it is also #2 on our Best Physical Sciences Schools in the Southwest Region list.